Linoy345/Web_App/README.md

 The main files in our project are as follow:

 - Controller:
-    - Server.js - Web app server.
+    - Server.js
+    - buildTable.js
 - Model
+  -Detector.js
+  -TimeSeries.js
+  -AnomalyTimeSteps.js
 - View:
     - index.html - Display the app screen.